-Vietnamese highly appreciate senior members with regard to company position, years of experience, or ages.
+Vietnamese highly appreciate senior members concerning company positions, years of experience, or ages.

-For instance, members who hold the highest position of a Vietnamese company are always welcomed and introduced first in business meetings.
+For instance, members who hold the highest position in a Vietnamese company are always welcomed and introduced first in business meetings.

 In Vietnam, people don’t use surnames to call each other.
 Therefore, you should call other people by their first name, together with an appropriate title.